cleolibrary/CLEO-Redux/README.md

 ## Log

 CLEO logs important events and errors in the `cleo.log` file located in the game directory.
 This file gets overwritten on each game run.
-If you experience any issue when using CLEO Redux, start investigating the root cause from the file.
+If you experience any issue when using CLEO Redux, start investigating the root cause from this file.

 ## Custom Scripts